KatherLab/SWARM/README.md

 **Furthermore** each system requires:
 *  **Linux-Distribution**
 *  All the three systems must be in the sudo and docker group
+    1. On each system from the account which has admin rights run in a command line  `sudo usermod -a -G sudo <linux username System>
+    2. On each system  from the account which has admin rights run in a command line  `sudo usermod -a -G docker <linux username System>
 * Administration rights
 * (optional) GPU for faster training